kintohub/kintohub-docs/docs/plans-and-billing/upgrading.md

  - More storage (disk) needed
  - Custom Services with Helm charts
  - More than 3 team members
+ - "Always on" services
- - Access to support over email and Slack
+ - Access to support over email and private channels on [Discord](https://discordapp.com/invite/QVgqWuw)

 ### Encountering limitations